Toggle Background Color

 Notes:

 These are probably the only Common skills that I would advocate investing in.
-But even then, I would only invest in these if you have nothing else that you really want once you're in the post-game.
-The increases are miniscule in the early and mid game.
+Though I wouldn't make these the number one priority, you'll want to invest in HP Up at some point as the sheer additional bulk added by HP Up helps so much with party member survivability.
+Especially later on!
 Still, 1 point gives the biggest increase, so it may be worth investing that much early on, and then increasing these skills as you see fit.
+Don't expect big results early on due to how small your stats are at that point.

-HP Up doesn't give that much durability to the classes with a small HP pool, as it's not a huge priority for them.
-But for the classes with a big HP pool, such as Gladiator, Hoplite, and Yggdroid, they'll benefit big time from this.
-Just mind the 999 HP cap and see that you don't spend too much in that skill.
+Just mind the 999 HP cap and see that you don't spend too much in that skill for Gladiator, Hoplite, and Yggdroid, as they have the biggest HP pools and are the most susceptible to running into that limit depending on how much you've leveled them up.
 For classes that burn through their TP easily, TP Up can be a nice boon for them, but TP isn't really a huge thing to worry about in this game for the most part.
+Take it as you see fit though, as not having to spam TP recovery so much is a nice boon.

 Bandage